Tire Group for Tire Parts

 When the report is run,

-The Inventory List for the tire group.
+- The heading indicates that it's for the tire group.

 Checking Tires Group Tires in Inventory